Something Blue Wedding Tradition – Choose Candis Lingerie

 A contemporary something blue wedding idea

 Blue is a very strong colour and can be difficult to incorporate into your wedding attire if it doesn’t match your colour scheme.
 But there is a way you can honour this tradition.
 Are you looking for a more modern something blue bridal idea?
-How about blue lingerie!
+How about pretty blue lingerie!

-Candis blue cotton and lace lingerie is popular with brides as their something blue wedding idea.
+Candis blue cotton and lace undies is popular with brides as their something blue wedding idea.
 Made from cotton with lace detail, Candis pretty underwear is comfortable to wear all day under your dress and pretty to wear as your wedding lingerie.
 You can’t wear a bra under most wedding dresses, or they have a bra sewn into them.
 So making your undies your something blue wedding idea is a fun way of including the something blue wedding tradition.

 If light blue is your preference for your something blue on your wedding day then Candis lace briefs, Alice and Annabella, are perfect for you.
 Alice and Annabella are both available in light blue.
 The light blue is soft and feminine.
-If you want your something blue to be more bold, then Candis Amity lace undies in blue are for you!
+If you want your something blue to be more bold, then Candis Amity blue panties are for you!
 Amity in blue are a strong blue that make a modern statement.